 The Office of Financial Inclusion (OFI) was created to maximize the strength and reach of municipal government to advance the cause of financial inclusion in Chicago.
-Housed with the Office of the City Treasurer, OFI is developing a comprehensive set of programs and tools to help people, regardless of background, get on a path to the financial mainstream and build a strong financial identity.
-A strong financial identity empowers individuals to better manage life’s financial ups and downs and create more stability and growth for their families and their communities.
+Housed within the Office of the City Treasurer, the mission of OFI is to create pathways for all Chicagoans, young and old, to become part of the “financial mainstream”.

-- Kids: Ensuring that youth are exposed to basic concepts of personal finance early through school and at home
+- Kids: Introducing youth to basic concepts of personal finance early through school and at home

 - Young Adults: Providing opportunities to build tangible financial skills through work and higher education

-- Adults: Ensuring that financially vulnerable adults have the tools to build strong financial identity through credit building, financial counseling and access to safe financial products
+- Adults: Ensuring adults have access to credit building tools, financial counseling and safe financial products